ajschrand/nyt-answer-key/README.md

 # NYT Answer Key

-This app implements automated solvers for a variety of games in the New York Times collection.
-These games currently include Spelling Bee, Wordle, Connections, Crossword, Sudoku, and Letter Boxed.
+This app implements automated solvers or helpers for a variety of games in the New York Times collection: Spelling Bee, Wordle, Connections, Crossword, Sudoku, and Letter Boxed.

-The app is currently interactable via website or Command Line Interface (CLI):
-- To use the website, visit https://nyt-answer-key.onrender.com, press a game button, and press the help button in the upper right corner to learn how to use the interface.
+To use it, visit https://nyt-answer-key.onrender.com, press a game button, and press the help button in the upper right corner to learn how to use the interface.
 Be aware that because the app is currently hosted on a free instance of Render, the website may take up to a minute to load.
-- To start the CLI, download the code and run `python cli.py` in the parent directory.
-The CLI will prompt you with a series of menu options that let you choose which game to play and how you want to play it.
-Enter a number on the menu to select its corresponding option until you have selected a game to play.
-Then, follow the instructions printed for that game.

 # Games